ETS-Android3/CalmOwlNewsReader/README.md

 Explanations
 ====

-1. Adapter.java

-Content filler, takes 2 args: context (MainActivity.this here), List
+1. Adapter.java: content filler, takes 2 args: context (MainActivity.this here), List

-2. articles

-object of List<Articles>, or a list of Articles objects, each contains info relating to an article.
+2. articles: an object of List<Articles>, or a list of Articles objects, each contains info relating to an article.

-3. ApiInterface.java

-Constructs URL with appended paramenters.
+3. ApiInterface.java: Constructs URL with appended paramenters.

-4. ApiClient.java

-Implements retrofit to interact with newsapi, uses URL constructed by ApiInterface.java
+4. ApiClient.java: Implements retrofit to interact with newsapi, uses URL constructed by ApiInterface.java

-5. Retrofit Client

-Retrofit is a type-safe REST client for Android, Java and Kotlin developed by Square.
+5. Retrofit Client: Retrofit is a type-safe REST client for Android, Java and Kotlin developed by Square.
 The library provides a powerful framework for authenticating and interacting with APIs and sending network requests with OkHttp.